Terms and conditions

 Validation – dual degree scheme

-Three government-accredited universities in Central America have entered into validation agreements with the Western Orthodox University.
+Three government-accredited universities in Central America have entered into validation agreements with European-American University.
 Under the terms of the agreements, they have agreed to accept credits and degrees from the University for the purposes of further study or the award of a reciprocal degree.
 An additional fee is payable for the reciprocal degree.
 While the majority of the University’s programmes are eligible for this scheme, some (particularly certificates, diplomas and Associate’s degrees) are excluded.
 Details of the validating universities are as follows:

 The Universidad Panamericana (UPA) has been accredited by the Consejo Nacional de Enseñanza Superior Universitaria Privada (CONESUP) of the Ministry of Education, Costa Rica, since 7 December 1988, and is listed in the International Association of Universities’ World Higher Education Database of Higher Education Institutions (in collaboration with UNESCO).